sukykaur/AzureNIST800-171/DWOverview.md

 This data warehouse reference architecture also includes an Active Directory tier for management of resources within the architecture.
 The Active Directory subnet enables easy adoption under a larger Active Directory forest structure, allowing for continuous operation of the environment even when access to the larger forest is unavailable.
 All virtual machines are domain-joined to the Active Directory tier and use Active Directory group policies to enforce security and compliance configurations at the operating system level.

+The solution uses Azure Storage accounts, which customers can configure to use Storage Service Encryption to maintain confidentiality of data at rest.
+Azure stores three copies of data within a customer's selected datacenter for resiliency.
+Geographic redundant storage ensures that data will be replicated to a secondary datacenter hundreds of miles away and again stored as three copies within that datacenter, preventing an adverse event at the customer's primary data center from resulting in a loss of data.

+For enhanced security, all resources in this solution are managed as a resource group through Azure Resource Manager.
+Azure Active Directory role-based access control is used for controlling access to deployed resources, including their keys in Azure Key Vault.
+System health is monitored through Azure Security Center and Azure Monitor.
+Customers configure both monitoring services to capture logs and display system health in a single, easily navigable dashboard.

 A virtual machine serves as a management bastion host, providing a secure connection for administrators to access deployed resources.
 The data loads into the staging area through this management bastion host. **Microsoft recommends configuring a VPN or Azure ExpressRoute connection for management and data import into the reference architecture subnet.**

 ![Reference Architecture](https://github.com/sukykaur/AzureNIST800-171/blob/master/Azure%20Security%20and%20Compliance%20Blueprint%20-%20NIST%20800-171%20Data%20Warehouse%20Reference%20Architecture.png?raw=true)

 This solution uses the following Azure services.
 Details of the deployment architecture are in the [deployment architecture](#deployment-architecture) section.

+- Availability Sets
+    - Active Directory Domain Controllers
+    - SQL Cluster Nodes and Witness
+- Azure Active Directory
+- Azure Data Catalog
+- Azure Key Vault
+- Azure Monitor
+- Azure Security Center
+- Azure Load Balancer
+- Azure Storage
+- Azure Log Analytics
 - Azure Virtual Machines
-    - (1) bastion host
+    - (1) Bastion Host
     - (2) Active Directory domain controller
     - (2) SQL Server Cluster Node
     - (1) SQL Server Witness
--	Availability Sets
-    - Active Directory domain controllers
-    - SQL Cluster Nodes and Witness
--	Virtual Network
+- Azure Virtual Network
+    - (1) /16 Network
-    - (4) subnets
+    - (4) /24 Networks
-    -	(4) network security groups
+    - (4) Network security groups
+- Recovery Services Vault
 - SQL Data Warehouse
 - SQL Server Reporting Services
-- Azure SQL Load Balancer
-- Azure Active Directory
-- Recovery Services Vault
-- Azure Key Vault
-- Operations Management Suite
-- Azure Data Catalog
-- Azure Security Center

 ## Deployment architecture
 The following section details the deployment and implementation elements.